Genomic-Informed Heterogeneous Graph Learning for Spatiotemporal Avian Influenza Outbreak Forecasting: Introduction

-To solve the limitations, we introduce \textit{BLUE}, a bi-layer heterogeneous graph fusion network with dual layers that defines infectious cases and related locations as heterogeneous nodes within graphs, and first integrates three types of information, e.g., spatial, genetic, and ecological information, into a unified framework for forecasting avian influenza outbreaks.
-The process begins by building a bi-layer heterogeneous graph that identifies diverse nodes and constructs multi-type edges.
-It then applies a cross-layer smoothing block inspired by Markov Random Fields~\citep{dobruschin1968description} to smooth heterogeneous connections.
-Trainable fusion nodes and fusion edges are formed to produce the fusion graphs using a locality-sensitive hashing (LSH)-based sampler~\citep{datar2004locality, jafari2021survey} for efficient information integration.
-To preserve the global structural semantics, we apply a spectral regularizer that constrains the learned fusion graph to approximate that of the original bi-layer structure, thereby maintaining its global diffusion geometry.
-Finally, temporal dynamics are modeled using an autoregressive encoder–decoder framework, learning both spatial interactions and time-varying trends.
-Our main contributions are: \begin{enumerate}[label=\arabic*., leftmargin=12pt, labelindent=0pt] \item \textit{New information source with principled integration}: We introduce \textit{BLUE}, a bi-layer heterogeneous fusion graph architecture that integrates spatial and genetic information into avian influenza forecasting, preserving complex, evolving relationships over time. \item \textit{Theoretical guarantees}: We design an information-preserving graph fusion to simplify the heterogeneous graphs without discarding the epidemiologically crucial structure, guaranteed from the spectral perspective with a theoretical bound. \item \textit{Empirical gains}: We empirically validate BLUE on the public Flu-Japan dataset and the avian influenza surveillance data in the United States, named \textbf{Avian-US}, outperforming other baselines. \end{enumerate}
+To this end, we systematically ormulate AIV forecasting as a spatio-temporal hierarchical forecasting task and propose \ourmethod~($\mathbf{B}$i-$\mathbf{L}$ayer genomic-aware Graph F$\mathbf{U}$sion pipelin$\mathbf{E}$). \ourmethod~defines cases and locations as heterogeneous nodes in dual layers and integrates spatial, genetic, and ecological information into a unified framework for outbreak prediction.
+The approach begins by constructing a bi-layer heterogeneous graph with diverse nodes and multi-type edges.
+To manage node heterogeneity, we apply a cross-layer smoothing block, inspired by Markov Random Fields (MRF) \citep{dobruschin1968description}, to smooth the heterogeneous message passing.
+Since the ultimate goal is location-based, we we then construct homogeneous fusion graphs at the location level.
+We employ a Locality-Sensitive Hashing (LSH)-based sampler \citep{datar2004locality, jafari2021survey} to achieve efficient information integration from the complex bi-layer structure.
+Integrating multi-type relations can lead to significant information loss in transmission structures without reasonable guarantee of preserving structural information within the graphs.
+To preserve fine-grained structural semantics, we design a spectral regularizer that constrains the learned fusion graph to approximate the global diffusion geometry of the original bi-layer structure with a theoretical bound.
+To support rigorous evaluation and motivate further research, we publicly release a new avian influenza surveillance dataset.
+Our main contributions are: \begin{enumerate}[label=\arabic*., leftmargin=12pt, labelindent=0pt] \item \textit{New Topological Paradigm}: We systematically define AIV transmission on spatial and genetic levels and propose BLUE, a pipeline that simultaneously models heterogeneous nodes with multi-type information, establishing a principled formulation beyond prior homogeneous work. \item \textit{Theoretical guarantees for Graph Fusion}: We design an information-preserving graph fusion method to simplify the heterogeneous structure without discarding crucial epidemiological information, guaranteed by a spectral theoretical bound. \item \textit{New AIV Dataset}: We publicly release the United States avian influenza surveillance data, Avian-US, and empirically validate BLUE, demonstrating its superior performance. \end{enumerate}